 This insight led her to pursue her MSc in Behavioural and Economic Science at the University of Warwick.

-‘Chevening helped me take this leap of faith and, beyond academics, introduced me to a global community of changemakers.’
+‘Chevening helped me take this leap of faith and beyond academics, it has introduced me to a global community of changemakers.’

-At the University of Warwick, Niharikaa has deepened her understanding of how behavioural insights can transform public policy.
+At the University of Warwick, Niharikaa is deepening her understanding of how to do this.

-Beyond the classroom, she has actively engaged with food systems and community initiatives in the UK, experiences she sees as directly relevant to her future work.
+Beyond the classroom, Niharikaa has actively engaged with food systems and community initiatives in the UK.

-‘These interactions have deepened my understanding of food systems, and I hope to implement some of these learnings in India.’
+‘These interactions have deepened my understanding of food systems, and I hope to implement these learnings in India.’

 Becoming part of a global community